 The types of OONI Probe tests run.
 Not all OONI Probe tests carry the same weight in terms of potential risk.
 OONI’s WhatsApp test, for example, merely attempts to connect to servers that are already connected by more than a billion people around the world.
-You can opt-out from having OONI Probe run automatically, and you can choose which tests to run through OONI’s web user interface.
+You can choose which tests to run through the OONI Probe apps.

 Whether you have OONI Probe data published.
-You can opt-out from having your data published through OONI Probe settings.
+You can opt-out from having your OONI Probe test results published through the OONI Probe app settings.

-OONI’s software tests (called OONI Probe) are designed to test networks for signs of censorship, surveillance and traffic manipulation.
-In some countries around the world using OONI Probe may result in criminal prosecution, fines, or even imprisonment.
+OONI’s software tests (called OONI Probe) are designed to measure networks for signs of internet censorship and traffic manipulation.
+In some countries, using OONI Probe may result in criminal prosecution, fines, or even imprisonment.
 We therefore strongly urge you to consult with a lawyer licensed to practice in your country prior to downloading, installing and running OONI Probe, and to carefully read the documentation below.